spider-gazelle/tensorflow_lite/README.md

 # tensorflow_lite

-A library for running TF
+A library for running TF Lite models

+* once you've trained a model in TensorFlow you can convert it to [TF Lite](https://www.tensorflow.org/lite/models/convert) for production use
+* inspect the TF Lite model using [netron.app](https://netron.app/)

 ## Installation